 BKS Iyengar was born in India in 1918.
 The method of practising yoga that he developed is taught in more than 45 countries throughout the world.

-The great violinist, Lord Yehudi Menuhin, became Iyengar's pupil in 1954.
-Menuhin declared Iyengar to be "his greatest violin teacher ever" and arranged for him to do a tour of Europe.
+In 1954, the well known violinist, Lord Yehudi Menuhin, became Iyengar's pupil and Menuhin declared Iyengar to be "his greatest violin teacher ever" and arranged for him to do a tour of Europe.
 Thus Iyengar was introduced to the West and Iyengar Yoga was taken on the syllabus of the Inner London Education Authority in 1968.

 Iyengar Yoga is characterised by precision and attention to detail, which enables the practitioner to progress safely within the limits of their own capability; to extend those limits and to develop a quiet, observant mind in a healthy body.